UNION

 UNION ALL and UNION DISTINCT can both be present in a query.
 In this case, UNION DISTINCT will override any UNION ALLs to its left.

-Until MariaDB 10.1.1, all UNION ALL statements required the server to create a temporary table.
-Since MariaDB 10.1.1, the server can in most cases execute UNION ALL without creating a temporary table, improving performance (see MDEV-334).
+The server can in most cases execute UNION ALL without creating a temporary table (see MDEV-334).

 ORDER BY and LIMIT